Illustrating the journey of a wish from idea to reality

 My job was to take the flow chart below and bring it to life.

-The isometric machine would be composed of seven different sections—Isolation, the wish "generator", volunteers, anticipation, donors, the wish machine, and granting the wish.
+The isometric machine would be composed of seven different sections: isolation, the wish generator, volunteers, anticipation, donors, the wish machine, and granting the wish.

 My solutions for each section: